Jungle Flyfishing Gear Guide

 • Waterproof Rain Jacket for afternoon rain storms

-• Sunglasses- good polarized ones
+• 2 pairs of Sunglasses- good polarized ones

 • Headlamp.
 It gets dark early

-• 2-3 sets of stripping gloves- tape for the fingers too
+• 2 sets of stripping gloves- tape for the fingers too

 • Electrolytes!
 It’s hot out there.
 Stay hydrated!
-Highly recommend having 2-3 Nuun or equivalent, electrolyte servings per day
+Highly recommend having 2-4 Nuun or equivalent, electrolyte servings per day

 • PFD- (optional) Provided by and mandated to wear in many areas